otrv4/libotr-ng/STYLE.md

 ## Git and Github

-This is a collaborative library, so if you are part of the core OTRv4 development sign your commits using gpg.
+This is a collaborative library, so if you are part of the core OTR development sign your commits using gpg.

 ### Commit messages